 Most otherwise healthy patients continue to lead active, normal lives after an aortic valve replacement surgery.

-A highly advanced minimally invasive procedure, the TAVI procedure is used to treat aortic valve stenosis.
-During TAVI a bioprosthetic valve is inserted using a catheter inserted into the groin or the left chest area.
-The cardiovascular surgeons at PinnacleHealth are among the first in the nation to adopt this new approach.
+A highly advanced minimally invasive procedure, the TAVR procedure is used to treat aortic valve stenosis.
+During TAVR a bioprosthetic valve is inserted using a catheter inserted into the groin or the left chest area.
+Both cardiologists and cardiovascular surgeons are involved with these procedures.

 Minimally Invasive Aortic Valve Repair

 Our surgeons are pioneers in new less invasive approaches for aortic valve surgery.
-These procedures access the valve through much smaller incisions and without cutting the breastbone.
+These procedures, called intercostal surgical aortic valve replacement (ISAVR), access the valve through much smaller incisions and without cutting the breastbone.
 The benefits of these minimally-invasive approaches include:

 - Less pain